Tidal effects in the total flux and waveform in massless scalar-tensor theories to, respectively, relative 2PN and 1.5PN orders: NNLO tidal effects on the dynamics for circular orbits

-where the $(\cdots)$ indicate that terms are too lengthy to be displayed in full.
-Still, we choose to give explicitely the dependencies on the quadrupolar scalar, tensorial or scalar-tensorial tidal deformabilities (see Section~\ref{subsec:notations}).
-This notation is used throughout the article.
-The complete expressions are provided in the Supplemental Materials~\cite{SuppMaterial}.
+We recall that the combinations of tidal deformability parameters are defined in Eqs.~\eqref{eq:tidal_deformabilities_CoM} and \eqref{eq:tidal_deformabilities_Circ}.
+The notation $(\cdots)$ indicates that terms are too lengthy to be displayed in full.
+Still, we choose to give explicitely the dependencies on the quadrupolar scalar, tensorial or scalar-tensorial tidal deformabilities (resp. $\mu_+^{(0)}$, $c_+^{(0)}$ and $\nu_+^{(0)}$, see Section~\ref{subsec:notations}).
+This convention is adopted throughout the article.
+The complete expressions are provided in the Supplemental Material~\cite{SuppMaterial}.

 Next, using the relation between the orbital frequency and the PN parameter